Mixed reaction to petition for Pittsfield Police body and dash cameras

 “It does not keep police officers and police departments accountable.
 And it does cost a lot of money.
 And what it does do is increase surveillance on people and certain people’s lives,” she added.

-Dubois Thomas worked closely with Miguel as a colleague with Central Berkshire Habitat For Humanity.
-He told News10’s Anya Tucker that he feels there should be more focus on supporting the community and people who need help before it becomes a crisis.
+Dubois Thomas worked closely with Estrella as a colleague with Central Berkshire Habitat For Humanity.
+He told NEWS10’s Anya Tucker that he feels there should be more focus on supporting the community and people who need help before it becomes a crisis.

 “No. If someone wants to tell me that that is going to change the way that police officers behave and that they are going to take more time to think about their actions, then I’m all for it.
 But until that happens, no.”

-Del Gallo says the petition will be presented to the city council during their meeting Tuesday night at 6pm.
-He says he has organized a gathering before the meeting at 5:30 and he expects several people to speak during the public comment portion of the meeting.
+Del Gallo says the petition will be presented to the city council during their meeting Tuesday night at 6 p.m.
+He said he has organized a gathering before the meeting at 5:30 p.m., and he expects several people to speak during the public comment portion of the meeting.